 Itoro Unaam is the Head, Health, Safety, Social & Environment/Sustainability for Dangote Sugar Refinery Plc.
-He has over 25 years work experience in the oil and gas sector in Nigeria and sub Saharan Africa where he worked in various capacities.
-Priorto joining Dangote Sugar Refinery on December 14, 2020; he was the Managing Director of Treadsafe Conzults, HSSEQ Manager, Seadrill Africa, HSSE Manager, Seadrill Africa North, Shore Base QHSE Advisor, 111, Safety Performance Coach, Offshore HSE Advisor, Transocean Gulf of Guinea amongst others.
-Mr. Unaam has BSC.
+He has over 25 years work experience in the oil and gas sector in Nigeria and sub-Saharan Africa where he worked in various capacities.
+Prior to joining Dangote Sugar Refinery in various capacities.
+Prior to joining Dangote Sugar Refinery on December 14, 2020; he was the Managing Director of Treadsafe Conzults, HSSEQ Manager, Seadrill Africa, HSSE Manager, Seadrill Africa North, Shore Base QHSE Advisor 111, Safety Performance Coach, Offshore HSE Advisor, Transocean - Gulf of Guinea amongst others.
+Mr. Unaam has BSc.
 Public Health from the University of Nigeria, MPhil in Environmental Management Rivers State University of Science and Technology, Port Harcourt, and Diploma in General Nursing from St. Margaret School of Nursing, Calabar, Cross River State.
-He is a professional Health and Safety expert with vast trainings globally and holds membership in the National Institute of Safety Professionals of Nigeria (NISPON) and Institute of Occupational Safety and Health (IOSH).
+He is a professional Health and Safety expert with vast trainings globally and holds Safety expert with vast trainings globally and holds membership in the National Institute of Safety Professionals of Nigeria (NISPON) and Institute of Occupational Safety and Health (IOSH).

 Femi Gbadewole is the Head of Internal Audit, Dangote Sugar Refinery Plc.
-He has over 25 years' experience in the Food & Beverage (FM CG) sector, where he worked in various Finance functions across Finance Operations, Planning and Corporate Finance.
+He has over 25 years' experience in the Food & Beverage (FMCG) sector, where he worked in various Finance functions across Finance Operations, Planning and Corporate Finance.
 Mr. Gbadewole was the Head of Internal Audit and Control of Cadbury (West Africa), before he joined Dangote Sugar in October 2020.
 Mr. Gbadewole holds a master's degree in Business Administration (MBA) from the University of Ado Ekiti, Ekiti State and a Higher National Diploma (HND) in Accounting from Yaba College of Technology Lagos, both in Nigeria.
 He is a Fellow of the Institute of Chartered Accountants of Nigeria (FCA) and Associate of Chartered Institute of Taxation of Nigeria (ACIT).

-BARAFEM I GRADEWOLE HEAD INTERNAL AUDIT
+BABAFEMI GBADEWOLE HEAD INTERNAL AUDIT

-AYOKUNLE USHIE HEAD RISK MANAGEMENT
+AYOKUNI F USHIF HEAD RISK MANAGEMENT

 Ayokunle was a Corporate Finance and Risk Management practitioner with a number of local and international banks.
 He joined the Dangote Group Risk Management Department in 2016 and subsequently Nascon Allied Industries in 2018 and most recently Dangote Sugar Refinery Plc in 2021.
-Ayokunle has a Bachelor's Degree in Geography from the University of Ilorin and a Master's in Business Administration University of Horin and a Master's in Business Administration from the University of Nicosia, Cyprus.
+Ayokunle has a Bachelor's Degree in Geography from the University of Ilorin and a Master's in Business Administration from the University of Nicosia, Cyprus.
 He is a member of the Institute of Operational Risk (IOR) and an Alumni of the Risk Certification Program of the Global Association of Risk Professionals (GARP).
 Ayokunle's core experiences are within data mapping, risk modeling (Operational, Credit and Market), estimated loss projections and engineering risk surveys.

 Engr.
 Salisu Hassan Isah is the Ag.
 Head, Fleet/Logistics Operations of Dangote Sugar Refinery Plc.
 He has over 34 years' work experience in the Transport and Logistics sector.
 Prior to his appointment as Head, Tincan Operations, Dangote Transport in 2001, he was the Assistant General Manager Jigawa State Transport Authority, he was the Deputy Director, Engineering with the Ministry of Agriculture, Jigawa State.
-He has held various top managerial positions in the fleet division of Dangote Cement Plant Plc, Obajana and Gboko, Engr.
-Salisu holds a Master's degree in Mechanical Engineering Salisu holds a Master's degree in Mechanical Engineering from the Bayero University, Kano; a BSc in Agric.
+He has held various top managerial positions in the fleet division of Dangote Cement Plant Plc, Obajana and Gboko.
+Engr.
+Salisu holds a Master's degree in Mechanical Engineering from the Bayero University, Kano; a BSc in Agric.
 Engineering from the University of Ibadan, Oyo State, and has attended various Road Haulage Management training programmes in Nigeria.
 He is a registered COREN Engineer, the Nigerian Society of Engineers (NSE), Nigerian Institution of Mechanical Engineers (NIME), National Institution of Agricultural Engineers, Chartered Institute of Logistics and Transport (CILT).
-He is also a Fellow of the International Logistics Organisation also a Fellow of the International Logistics Organisation and Nigeria Institution of Agricultural Engineers.
+He is also a Fellow of the International Logistics Organisation and Nigeria Institution of Agricultural Engineers.